vidyar/shippabledocs1/sources/languages/python.rst

              - "3.3"
 	     - "pypy"

-- We support for different versions of python like 2.6, 2.7, 3.2, 3.3 and pypy.
+- We support different versions of python like 2.6, 2.7, 3.2, 3.3 and pypy.

-- Install dependencies for your project using **install** key.
+- Install dependencies for your project using the **install** key.
 	.. code-block:: python

 	     install: "pip install -r requirements.txt --use-mirrors"

-- **Test scripts** : Use **script** key in shippable.yml file to specify what command to run tests with.
+- **Test scripts** : Use the **script** key in the shippable.yml file to specify what command to run tests with.
 	.. code-block:: python

 		# command to run tests
 		script: nosetests

-- Test against multiple versions of Django by setting it on **env** key and then install the required dependencies for it using install key.
+- Test against multiple versions of Django by setting the **env** key and then install the required dependencies for it using the install key.
 	.. code-block:: python

 		env: